 If it is confirmed you are having a miscarriage or you have an ultrasound scan that confirms no foetal heartbeat, then your pregnancy will no longer continue.
 Support and further information on miscarriage can be found through Miscarriage Support.

-A Lead Maternity Carer (LMC) provides your maternity care, including providing care for you and your baby during pregnancy, attending your birth, and monitoring & supporting you and your baby up to 6 weeks after the birth.
+A Lead Maternity Carer (LMC) provides your maternity care.
+This includes providing care for you and your baby during pregnancy, attending your birth, and monitoring & supporting you and your baby up to 6 weeks after the birth.
 An LMC can be a midwife, GP, or obstetrician.
 In New Zealand it is free for eligible women to have a midwife or doctor (GP) as an LMC.
 You have to pay if you choose a private obstetrician.
 If you develop obstetric complications during or after pregnancy, care from an obstetrician is free for eligible women.

 Many GPs have discontinued maternity care and no new GPs are providing an LMC service.
 This means it is difficult to find a GP to be your LMC.
 However, your GP will remain available for you throughout your pregnancy for non-pregnancy related problems.